byronogis/astro-friday/docs/src/contents/guide/configuration.md

 - **`title`** (string): Website title, defaults to 'Friday'
 - **`description`** (string): Website description, defaults to 'A content-focused Astro integration with tag and series support.'
-- **`base`** (string): Base path, defaults to '/', respects the `base` of Astro further, it's just a sub-path prefix for all built-in routes, e.g. if set to `/friday-base`, and set `astro-base` to Astro.base, then the actual post list page will be `/astro-base/friday-base/post`
+- **`prefix`** (string): prefix path, defaults to '/', respects the `base` of Astro further, it's just a sub-path prefix for all built-in routes, e.g. if set to `/friday-base`, and set `astro-base` to Astro.base, then the actual post list page will be `/astro-base/friday-base/post`

 ### Author Information